 Creating an Automated Security Rule

-Click on the option of 'Automation Rule', any existing Rules will be displayed, to create a new Rule, click on the [New] button on the top right of the screen, a blank Automation Rule form will be displayed.
+Click on the option of 'Automation Rule'.
+Any existing Rules will be displayed.
+To create a new Rule, click on the [New] button on the top right of the screen, and a blank Automation Rule form will be displayed.

 Fig 1 - Automation Rule Form

 Complete the fields:

 Entity: Select which feature this rule should apply to - you can apply defaults to all top level features

 Criteria: Click the cog icon and a pop up field 'Edit Criteria' will appear, here you will have the option to choose a 'Created by' User or Users for this Rule.